Who is Steph?

 □ 3.
 PHOTOGRAPHY.

-What began as the sole purpose of my website has now become just one piece of it — but still an important one.
+What began as the sole purpose of my website has now become just a small piece of it.
 I bought my first point-and-shoot in 2002, my first DSLR in 2005, and have been chasing beautiful shots ever since.
 My primary interests include bird, macro, aerial, and night photography.
 My work has appeared in various publications, and I also sell image files (on my Shop page).

 -----